akkupy/codeDump/web/README.md

-# USe this folder for web absed pull requests.
+# USe this folder for web based pull requests.